gabrielgborges/zenith-framework/README.md

 # Zenith Framework

 Welcome to the **Zenith Framework**!
-This Unity framework is designed to streamline the development of Unity projects, particularly gameplay-focused ones, by providing a structured, maintainable architecture.
-It helps new and experienced developers start their projects faster while ensuring scalability and reliability as the codebase grows.
+Based on *Clean Architecture*, *Clean Code*, *Game Programming Patterns* and industry experience, this Unity framework is designed to help new and experienced developers start their projects faster while ensuring scalability and reliability as the codebase grows.

 ---